15 Nov 2023

 Indigenous rangers play a critical role in the preservation and management of Australia’s unique and diverse ecosystems.
 The Warru Rangers from APY Lands in South Australia recently visited the Nyikina Mangala Rangers in the Kimberley region of Western Australia to exchange knowledge and experience on black-footed rock-wallaby conservation and management.
 This exchange trip was an opportunity for the two ranger groups to learn from each other, share their cultures and collaborate on conservation initiatives.

-(Pictured left to right): Raymond Charles (Nyikina Mangala Rangers) and Warru rangers Tracey Miller, Zachariah Westlake, Spyron Bush,Sherada Stanley and Ronnie Wells.
+(Pictured left to right): Raymond Charles (Nyikina Mangala Rangers) and Warru Rangers Tracey Miller, Zachariah Westlake, Spyron Bush,Sherada Stanley and Ronnie Wells.

-(Pictured left to right): Raymond Charles (Nyikina Mangala Rangers) and Warru rangers Tracey Miller, Zachariah Westlake, Spyron Bush,Sherada Stanley and Ronnie Wells. © Warru Rangers
+(Pictured left to right): Raymond Charles (Nyikina Mangala Rangers) and Warru Rangers Tracey Miller, Zachariah Westlake, Spyron Bush,Sherada Stanley and Ronnie Wells. © Warru Rangers

 The black-footed rock-wallaby is a unique and culturally iconic species that is native to the rocky outcrops of Central and Western Australia.
 In the APY Lands it is called warru and in the Kimberley it is called wiliji.
 This species is listed as Endangered, and the rangers are working hard to protect and conserve it.